Gallery Concerts

 Blessed Sacrament Church

 A hard day’s work deserves a particularly nice reward.
 And is there a better reward than drinking in an hour of watching virtuosic music for the violin?!?
 In this year’s Solo Spotlight, Brazilian phenomenon Edson Scheid returns to Gallery Concerts with his special brand of elegant and tasteful, yet irrefutably virtuosic, fireworks in a Solo Sonata of J.S.
-Bach, Caprices of Nicolo Paganini, and the famous Erlkönig Caprice of Heinrich Wilhelm Ernst.
+Bach, Caprices of Nicolo Paganini, and the famous Grand Caprice on Schubert's Erlkönig by Heinrich Wilhelm Ernst.

 Performer's Bios

-Edson Scheid has been praised for his “polished playing” (The Strad) and for being a "virtuoso violinist" (The Boston Globe).
-A native of Brazil, Edson Scheid is based in New York City, where he performs with some of the city’s leading ensembles.
-He frequently tours in Europe, Asia, North and South America with such ensembles as Les Arts Florissants and Il Pomo d’Oro.
-As concertmaster, Edson Scheid has led performances with Seraphic Fire, Washington Bach Consort, Il Pomo d'Oro, Music Sacra New York, The Clarion Orchestra, Oratorio Society of New York, Teatro Nuovo, and Opera Lafayette, in venues such as Carnegie Hall, Concertgebouw Amsterdam, Elbphilharmonie Hamburg, Sala São Paulo, and the Rose Theater at Jazz at Lincoln Center.
-Edson Scheid has been featured live in-studio on In Tune from BBC Radio 3, and his recording of Paganini’s 24 Caprices on the baroque violin for the Naxos label has been critically acclaimed: “Far from being mere virtuoso stunts, Scheid’s Caprices abound in the beauty and revolutionary spirit of these works” (Fanfare Magazine).
-Edson Scheid holds degrees from the Universität Mozarteum Salzburg, the Yale School of Music (recipient of the Broadus Erle Prize) and The Juilliard School (recipient of a
+Edson Scheid has been praised for his “polished playing” (The Strad) and for being a ”virtuoso violinist” (The Boston Globe).
+A native of Brazil, Edson is based in New York, where he is a member of the Orchestra of St. Luke’s.
+He performs on both modern and period instruments with many ensembles around the country, and frequently tours in Europe, Asia, North and South America with such ensembles as Les Arts Florissants and Il Pomo d’Oro.
+As concertmaster, Edson has led performances with Seraphic Fire, Washington Bach Consort, Il Pomo d’Oro, Music Sacra New York, The Clarion Orchestra, Oratorio Society of New York, Teatro Nuovo, American Classical Orchestra, Opera Neo and Opera Lafayette, in venues such as Carnegie Hall, Concertgebouw Amsterdam, Elbphilharmonie Hamburg, Sala São Paulo, Teatro Colón in Buenos Aires and the Rose Theater at Jazz at Lincoln Center.
+Edson has been featured live in- studio on In Tune from BBC Radio 3, and his two recent album releases, “Paganini 24 Caprices” (Naxos) and “On Paganini’s Trail…” (Centaur), have been critically acclaimed.
+Edson holds degrees from the Universität Mozarteum Salzburg, the Yale School of Music (recipient of the Broadus Erle Prize) and The Juilliard School (recipient of a Kovner Fellowship).Photo Credit: Mei Stone

 Program & Program Notes